ccris02/DOT_KSM_Logs/README.md

 ```
 ##
 ```
-Requester of candidate validation dropped
+The requester of candidate validation dropped
 ```
 ##
 ```